Eceptonsu/evan.shi/index.md

 ![Full-width image](/assets/img/general/evan_photo_welcome.jpg){:.lead width="800" height="100"}

 ## My work
 My journey through the fields of Computer Science and Game Simulation Art Science has culminated in a variety of projects that showcases my technical and creative prowess.
-I invite you to peruse [My Work](/projects) page, where each project is a milestone of my continual pursuit of knowledge and experience in this vast field.
+I invite you to peruse [Projects](/projects) page, where each project is a milestone of my continual pursuit of knowledge and experience in this vast field.

 ## My Resume
-In case you will be looking for more details about me, you can do that by accessing my [Resume](/resume).
+In case you want to find more details about me, you can do that by accessing my [Resume](/resume).